Development of a mobile glucometer for iOS and Android smartphones

 5. Mobile application

-At the present time, there are not any devices similar to this mobile glucose meter and the application on the Russian-speaking market and in the CIS countries.
+At the present time, there are not any devices similar to this mobile glucose meter and its application in the CIS countries.
 However, similar devices exist in Europe, America, and Asia.
 At the same time, such devices are designed for users of Apple smartphones, and they are not intended for a wide audience who use smartphones running on OS Android.

 Advantages of the developed device: